Azdle/CoAPWebTools/README.md

-# WebDatagramProtocol
+# CoAP Webtools

-This is a simple node.js server that will proxy binary websocket requests straight through to UDP.
+This is a collection of web-based tools (and the required servers) for doing development with the Constrained Application Protocol.

 # Configuration

 You'll need to add the domain name (or the ip) and port number, in the form of a regular expression, of the server you'd like to proxy to into the whitelist before it will let you proxy to that server.

+You'll also want to then update the webdatagram.js file with the uri of your websocet server.

 # Running Locally